Skip to content

 The YANG modules are searched for in the directories specified by the source-directories property.

 7. The source directories where to search for the YANG modules.
+The /opt/greeter/yang directory should contain a YANG module with the greeter name.

 Complete list of config files parameters